 Is high cholesterol hereditary?
-It is found more frequently in those of French Canadian, Ashkenazi Jewish, Lebanese, or Afrikaner (a South African ethnic group) descent.
+Experts have found that it is more frequent in those of French Canadian, Ashkenazi Jewish, Lebanese, or Afrikaner (a South African ethnic group) descent.
 More than 90% of people with familial hypercholesterolemia are not diagnosed.
-This tends to be because the only clue to this condition is looking at family history to determine if multiple people have experienced heart disease at an early age (under 55 for males and under 65 for females).
+This tends to be because the only clue to inherited high cholesterol is looking at family history to determine if multiple people have experienced heart disease at an early age (under 55 for males and under 65 for females).

 Can high cholesterol be genetic?
-FH is known to be caused by genetic mutations in one of four genes: LDLR, LDLRAP1, APOB, or PCSK9, with the most frequent cause due to mutations found on the LDLR gene.
+Genetic mutations in one of four genes, LDLR, LDLRAP1, APOB, or PCSK9, cause FH with the most frequent cause due to mutations found on the LDLR gene.
 Mutations in these genes affect the production of proteins needed for the LDL receptor to function properly.
 The liver continues to make more, thinking there is not enough from the bloodstream.

-The study of the genetics of high cholesterol will focus on familial hypercholesterolemia genetics and its effect on patients from an early age.
+The studies of genetic high cholesterol mainly focus on familial hypercholesterolemia genetics and its effect on patients from an early age.
 This 2017 review collected information from many reports to obtain how common heterozygous familial hypercholesterolemia is and how it confers risk for premature cardiovascular disease (CVD).

 Last year, the American Heart Association published an article in their journal Circulation about the prevalence of familial hypercholesterolemia and patients with atherosclerotic cardiovascular disease.

 For treatment, the FDA recently approved an add-on therapy called Evekeeza (evinacumab-dgnb) to treat patients with homozygous familial hypercholesterolemia (HoFH).
-This injection can be administered to patients aged 12 and older.
+Doctors can administer this injection to patients aged 12 and older.

 Besides drugs and medication, researchers are also looking to apply nanotechnology to diagnose and treat high cholesterol.
 Some approaches, reviewed in this 2017 study, have proven safe and effective, while others are still in development.

-High cholesterol levels are defined as having a total level above 240 mg/dL.
+Doctors define high cholesterol levels as having a total level above 240 mg/dL.
 According to the Centers for Disease Control and Prevention (CDC), more than 12% of adults age 20+ had total cholesterol higher than 240 mg/dL, and more than 18% had high-density lipoprotein (HDL, or “good”) levels less than 40 mg/dL.
 Only 55%, or 43 million, adults in the United States who could benefit from cholesterol medicine are currently taking it.

 According to the World Health Organization, about 2.6 million deaths occur worldwide from high cholesterol.

-High blood cholesterol levels raise the risk for heart disease, the leading cause of death, and stroke, the fifth leading cause of death.
+High blood cholesterol levels raise the risk of developing heart disease, the leading cause of death, and stroke, the fifth leading cause of death.

 According to the 2015-2016 data, there was no significant difference in the prevalence of high cholesterol between various ethnic groups or between men and women.

-Many patients do not realize they have high cholesterol levels since the condition does not have noticeable symptoms.
+Many patients do not realize they have high cholesterol levels since the condition doesn’t cause symptoms.
 Sometimes, only a major event, such as a heart attack or stroke, provides evidence.
 Unlike cholesterol levels, symptoms of heart disease and stroke are usually recognizable.